-There is an expectation that if governors cannot attend regularly that they put the needs of the school first in their decision-making and should not undermine the effectiveness of the governing board by not discharging their responsibilities fully.
+There is an expectation that if governors cannot attend regularly, they put the needs of the school first in their decision-making and should not undermine the effectiveness of the governing board by not discharging their responsibilities fully.
 To be fully effective governors are expected to attend all FGB and where appropriate committee meetings.

-There is an expectation that governors should attend more the 50% of the time in a rolling academic year then the clerk or chair will email the governor to enquire as to the reason for absence.
+There is an expectation that governors should attend more the 50% of the time in a rolling academic year.

+If the Clerk or Chair notes that a governor's absence is of concern then the clerk or chair will email the governor to enquire as to the reason for absence.
 On discovering that the problem is short lived, time specific (ill health, family problem, specific work issue) no further action will be taken at this stage.